BoostedJ/AdventOfCode/README.md

 ## Project Structure
 This repository is organized by day, with each day's challenge having its own folder.
 Inside each day's folder, you'll find two files.
-I'm aiming to use Python, but I may switch up the language if I feel it is better used for some case.
 - `Day1/Star1.py`
 - `Day1/Star2.py`
 - `Day2/Star1.py`